Vizzuality/trends.earth-CLI/README.md

 ### Publish

 This command allows the user to publish the script to prod.
-As it was said, it's required to be logged in before publish a script.
+As it was said, it's required to be logged before publish a script.

 ```